jovotech/jovo-framework/docs/platforms/google-assistant/transactions.md

 ##### DELIVERY_ADDRESS

-After the user acceppted the delivery address (`this.$googleAction.$transaction.isDeliveryAddressAccepted()`), you can as them to make a transaction decision:
+After the user accepted the delivery address (`this.$googleAction.$transaction.isDeliveryAddressAccepted()`), you can as them to make a transaction decision:

 ```js